tatianegercina/FinTech/utils/jupyter_linters/README.md

 nbdiff - Checks to see if the code in the Unsolved notebooks matches the code in the Solved.

+nbfinder - Search for a given pattern/code snippet in the jupyter notebook source cells.

 ## Installation

 ```shell